Ferdinand Cheval: Burial

-Cheval wanted to be buried in his palace.
-Because it is illegal in France, he spent eight more years building a mausoleum for himself in the Hauterives cemetery.
+Cheval also wanted to be buried in his palace.
+When, however, the French authorities prohibited that, he spent eight more years building a mausoleum for himself in the Hauterives cemetery.
 He died on 19 August 1924, about a year after he had finished building it, and is buried there.

 Recognition

-Just before his death, Cheval received recognition from figures including André Breton, Bernard Buffet, Jean Tinguely, Niki de Saint Phalle, Robert Doisneau, and Pablo Picasso.
+Just before his death, Cheval received recognition from figures including André Breton, Robert Doisneau, and Pablo Picasso.
 His work is commemorated in an essay by Anaïs Nin.
 In 1932, the German artist Max Ernst created a collage titled The Postman Cheval.
 The collage belongs to the Peggy Guggenheim Collection and is on display there.
 In 1958, Ado Kyrou produced Le Palais idéal, a short film about Cheval's palace.

 After admiring Cheval's work, Picasso created a series of drawings telling a narrative, in a cartoon fashion, which is now recognized as Facteur Cheval sketchbook in 1937.
-Picasso drew him as a twisted, hybrid-like creature (or beast), carved with the initials of the French postal service (P.T.T) on his skin, dressed in typical postman's attire, holding masonry tools and a letter.
+Picasso drew him as a twisted, hybrid-like creature (or beast), carved with the initials of the French postal service (P.T.T.) on his skin, dressed in typical postman's attire, holding masonry tools and a letter.
 The creature was standing in front of his creation.
-In the drawing, Picasso took a humorous route, sketching Cheval's body in the shape of a horse and his head that of a bird.
-Picasso did this in an effort to make a sort of pun about Cheval's name and career, given birds are messengers (as Cheval was a postman) and the meaning of Cheval is horse.
+In the drawing, Picasso took a humorous route, sketching Cheval's body in the shape of a horse and his head as a bird.
+Picasso did this to make of pun on Cheval's name and career, given birds are messengers (as Cheval was a postman) and Cheval means horse in French.

 In 1969, André Malraux, the minister of Culture, declared the Palais a cultural landmark and had it officially protected.
 In 1986, Cheval was put on a French postage stamp.

-In 2018 French director Nils Tavernier released the feature film L'incroyable histoire du facteur Cheval (English: Ideal Palace) about Cheval's life and work, with Jacques Gamblin starring as Cheval.
+In 2018, French director Nils Tavernier released the feature film L'incroyable histoire du facteur Cheval (English: The Ideal Palace) about Cheval's life and work, with Jacques Gamblin starring as Cheval.

 In 2018 Will Varley included the song "The Postman" about Cheval and the Palais Idéal on his studio album Spirit of Minnie.